vhsballads/vhsballads/README.md

 ## Education

-- Center for Arab-West Understanding LC, High School, 2021-23
+- Center for Arab-West Understanding LC, High School, 2021 to 2023
-- Archbishop O'Leary HS, High School, 2024-25
+- Archbishop O'Leary HS, High School, 2024 to 2025
+- Grant MacEwan University, Bachelor of Science, 2025 to ~2030.

 ## Get in Touch